 Designating Kobuk Valley as a national park also meant saving wildlife.
 In particular, the park protects the roaming herd of caribou, one of the last of the world’s great animal migrations.
 Almost half a million of them make a 600-mile journey that takes them across the Kobuk River twice a year.

-How Do You Get Into Kobuk Valley National Park?
+Can You Visit Kobuk Valley National Park?

 These pilots can land within the park for some photo ops or even drop you off to explore on your own for a few days.
-Keep in mind that you need to be completely self-sufficient out here because there are no services.
+Keep in mind that you need to be completely self-sufficient out there because there are no services.

 How to Explore the Most Remote U.S. National Park